breadbaker/tumblr/README.md

 ### Nokogiri Content

-The content is scraped from popular real tumblr pages and scraped with the gem nokogiri.
+The content is scraped from popular real tumblr pages with the gem nokogiri.